MicrosoftDocs/customer-insights/ci-docs/remove-duplicates.md

 # Remove duplicates before unifying data

-This step in unification optionally enables you to set up rules for handling duplicate records within an entity. *Deduplication* identifies duplicate records and merges them into one record.
+This optional step in unification enables you to set up rules for handling duplicate records **within** an entity.
+Deduplication identifies duplicate records and merges them into one record.
 Source records get linked to the merged record with alternate IDs.
 If rules are not configured, system-defined rules are applied.

+Deduplication is important because if an entity is not deduplicated, match rules cannot merge duplicate records for a single customer in an entity into a single unified customer record.
+Matching only matches **across** entities.

+## Default deduplication

+The system-defined rules apply if no deduplication rules are added.

+- The primary key is deduplicated.
+  For any records with the same primary key, the **Most filled** record (the one with the fewest null values) is the winner.
+- Any cross-entity matching rules are applied to the entity.
+  For example: In the match step, if entity A is matched against entity B on *FullName* and *DateofBirth*, then entity A is also deduplicated by *FullName* and *DateofBirth*.
+Because *FullName* and *DateofBirth* are valid keys for identifying a customer in entity A, these keys are also valid for identifying duplicate customers in entity A.

 ## Include enriched entities (preview)